05 May Back Pain When Standing Up

 If you are finding it difficult to stand from a crouched or sitting position, there are several treatment options available to you.
 DIY home exercises can help strengthen your leg and core muscles.
 However, if the issue is caused by a spinal nerve, no amount of exercise is going to fix the issue for good.
 Visit a doctor, and if you are diagnosed with a spinal impingement, consider surgery.

-Inspired Spine’s revolutionary spinal procedures are the most minimally invasive in the industry.
+Inspired Spine’s revolutionary spinal procedures are the most minimally invasive keyhole in the industry.
 That means shorter operating times, smaller incisions, and less pain compared to other spinal surgeries.
 If you are experiencing leg weakness and find it difficult to get up out of chairs, you many have a pinched spinal nerve that can be successfully treated with an Inspired Spine surgical procedure.
 Contact us today to learn more about these procedures or use our online tool to find a provider in your area.
 Our procedures are covered by most insurance plans.